VietKhoaNguyen/Final-Project/README.md

 This is the main experimental pipeline.
 It controls the full workflow of the project:

+1. parse command-line arguments;
-1. generate PIN datasets;
+2. generate PIN datasets for one or all models;
-2. save generated datasets;
+3. save generated datasets to the `data` folder;
-3. compute frequency distributions;
+4. compute frequency distributions;
-4. compute security metrics;
+5. compute security metrics;
-5. run attack simulations;
+6. run attack simulations;
-6. save per-model summaries;
+7. save per-model summary CSV files;
-7. save the global summary table;
+8. save the combined summary table;
-8. generate result plots;
+9. generate result plots;
-9. run the weak PIN blacklisting defense study.
+10. run the weak PIN blacklisting defense study (unless `--no_defense` is passed).

+---

+### app.py

+This file provides an interactive web application built with Streamlit.
+It allows users to explore the project results and run simulations through a browser-based interface without using the command line.

 ---